Testing

 The purpose of this test method was to evaluate the ability of a product to limit the surface spread of flame when evaluated for 30 minutes.
 The formula met the conditions of classification as outlined in ASTME-2768-11.
 For the initial 10-minute test period, the test specimen had a flame spread index less than or equal to 25 and the flame front did not progress more than 10.5 feet beyond the centerline of the burners at any time during the thirty-minute test period.

-Demonstration of SP3000 Sprayed on Fire Department Fire Shelter
+Demonstration of SPF3000 Sprayed on Fire Department Fire Shelter

-Virgin Orbit completes their first fuel thrust test on a rocket stand outfitter with FireShield Fabric as insulating wraps on the steel support beams.
-Combustion temps are just under 6000°F (wildfire burns at up to 1,472° F).
+Virgin Orbit completes a fuel thrust test on a rocket stand equipped with Sun FireDefenses’s FireShield Fabric as insulating wraps on the steel support beams.
+Combustion temperatures were just under 6000°F (wildfires average ~2,000° F).

 National Technical Systems (NTS) 2019

-SUN FireDefense passes a 15-minute ignition and flame spread test at 2100 degrees (wildfire burns at up to 1,472° F)
+Sun FireDefense successfully passes a 15-minute ignition and flame spread test